unitkit/unitkit-yii-1/README.md

 UNITKIT
 ========

-UNITKIT CMS is a CMS application.
+UNITKIT is a CMS application.
 Easy to configure and very fast.
 You can mange user/groups/roles for each module, translations, languages, mail templates, pages, menu.
 You can generate new module using the unitkit generator